SkyzoNams/OnChain-Events-Listener/README.md

 We request for each user (sender and receiver) their balance in order to store the information.
 For each record we want to store, we make sure first it has not been stored earlier.

+Also, we pre-calculate the share of the total supply owns by the user in percentage and the percentage of changes since 7 days ago.

 # Database

 To store the information we want, we are using a free AWS RDS database running a PostgresSQL instance.